Find Grad Schools

 34 Yearly Graduations

 Vermont Law School comes in at #13 on our list of the most popular colleges offering graduate certificates in legal professions.
 Roughly 600 attend the school each year.
-During the 2020-2021 academic year, 34 people received their graduate certificate in legal professions from VLS.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+During the most recent year for which we have data, 34 people received their graduate certificate in legal professions from VLS.
+About 73% of this group were women, and 22% were students from an underrepresented racial-ethnic group.

 #14